Jhavakar/Jhavakar/README.md

-- 👋 Hi, I’m @Jhavakar
+- 👋 Hi, I’m Jhavakar
-- 👀 I’m interested in Software development mainly, working in the front-end development role as I know I will and aim to provide the best results.
+- 👀 I’m interested in Software development, working in the front-end development role.
+As I grow I know I want to understand and learn Backend Development and become a Full Stack Developer.
+I know I will and aim to succeed.
-- 💞️ I’m looking to collaborate with other people that have experience in the field and learn from them, that way I know where I am at and what I need to achieve to get to the role they are at.
+- 💞️ I’m looking to collaborate with other people who have experience in the field and learn from them, that way I know where I am at and what I need to achieve to get to the role they are at.
 - 📫 How to reach me through LinkedIn Jhavakar Thillainathan or email jhavakar.thillainathan@gmail.com

 <!---